Last Updated on 23 December 2025 by Cycloscope

 (Day 21 to Day 25 on the route map)

-We are now familiar with the Atlas, and ready to tackle the highest of the Moroccan passes on our itinerary, at 2800+m.
+We are now familiar with the Atlas and ready to tackle the highest pass on our itinerary, at 2800+m.

-Starting from M’semrir, we cross some of the highest villages in Morocco at above 2000msl.
-The road is almost flat for about 25km, until it enters a small gorge and turns into a dirt track, that’s where the pass starts.
+Starting from M’semrir, we cross some of the highest villages in Morocco, above 2000 msl.
+The road is almost flat for about 25km, then it enters a small gorge and turns into a dirt track, where the pass starts.
 Right here is the last accommodation option, we recommend tackling the pass in the morning as it can take several hours to reach the top.

-The pass gives its worst at the beginning, with very steep and rocky slopes and quite annoying resident kids.
-As q quick note, this is the only area of Morocco where we felt less safe, people around here are more rude and I recommend more caution, especially for female bikepackers.
+The pass is at its worst at the beginning, with very steep, rocky slopes and quite annoying resident kids.
+As a quick note, this is the only area of Morocco where we felt less safe, people around here are more rude and I recommend more caution, especially for female bikepackers.

-After the first switchbacks, the road flattens out a little and also the surface improves, it’s still challenging and likely to get quite windy – I had a tailwind for once, yay!
+After the first switchbacks, the road flattens out a little, and the surface improves; it’s still challenging and likely to get quite windy – I had a tailwind for once, yay!

 The landscape along this pass is pretty and wild, but honestly not as unmissable as other places.